007 MAGAZINE - The World's Foremost James Bond Resource!

 The Man With The Golden Gun (1974) Million-dollar ‘Mickey Mouse’ music

 Returning to the James Bond series after a one-film absence was composer John Barry (1933-2011) [pictured right in 1974], who described the style of music created for the films as ‘Million-dollar Mickey Mouse music’.
 This meant that in many instances the music mirrored what was happening on screen, as was the case with most comic cartoons, particularly those pioneered by the Walt Disney Studio in their Mickey Mouse shorts.
 This style is well-illustrated with the scene in The Man With The Golden Gun (1974), where James Bond (played by Roger Moore) performs a spectacular stunt as he barrel-rolls his AMC Hornet over a Thai canal in order to catch up with Scaramanga (played by Christopher Lee).
-John Barry incorporated a penny-whistle into the cue ‘Let's Go Get 'Em’ as the car crosses the canal.
+John Barry incorporated a slide-whistle into the cue ‘Let's Go Get 'Em’ as the car crosses the canal, a decision the composer later regretted.
 The effect ultimately detracts from an otherwise spectacular stunt, and unfortunately Barry's odd musical choice lessens the impact of the scene.
 Barry composed the score for the film in just three weeks, and later claimed it was among the weakest of his contributions to the series.
 Conversely, the next film in the series The Spy Who Loved Me (1977), featured a spectacular opening ski jump stunt performed by Rick Sylvester, but this time composer Marvin Hamlisch wisely chose not to place music over the jaw-dropping fall, and only finishes the sequence with ‘The James Bond Theme’ as 007's parachute opens and he floats to safety.

 John Barry circa 1974